pixi.js

 Sprite Sheets .json spritesheetAsset

-Bitmap Fonts .fnt, .xml, .txt loadBitmapFont
+Bitmap Fonts .fnt, .xml loadBitmapFont

 Web Fonts .ttf, .otf, .woff, .woff2 loadWebFont